By Parkdean Resorts on 06/10/2016

 Antony House’s stunning setting and magical gardens made it the ideal place to film Tim Burton’s Alice in Wonderland.
 Most of the filming took place outside, with a couple of scenes in the Victorian studies.

-Overlooking the River Lynher, near our caravan sites in Cornwall, Antony House has been home to the Carew Pole family for 600 years and is managed by the National Trust.
+Overlooking the River Lynher in Cornwall, Antony House has been home to the Carew Pole family for 600 years and is managed by the National Trust.
 It’s believed to be one of the finest Queen Anne buildings that still stands today and is full of portrait collections, tapestries, and period furniture and textiles.

 The grounds are the real star of the show at Antony House, where you can follow Alice’s footsteps and explore both the formal and woodland gardens and see where the white rabbits popped out of the long Yew hedges in the film.